 - Fees, lengths of sessions, insurance coverage, and office hours

-- His or her treatment approach and philosophy
+- Specific treatment approach and philosophy

 © Copyright 1995-2017 The Cleveland Clinic Foundation.
 All rights reserved.

 This information is provided by the Cleveland Clinic and is not intended to replace the medical advice of your doctor or health care provider.
 Please consult your health care provider for advice about a specific medical condition.
-This document was last reviewed on: 2/4/2013…#12267
+This document was last reviewed on: 3/20/2017…#12267